simonprickett/local-aircraft-tracker/notifier/README.md

 First, configure the environment by copying `env.example` to `.env`.
 Edit this file to contain the Redis connection URL for your Redis instance ([Redis URL format](https://www.iana.org/assignments/uri-schemes/prov/redis)).

 If you want to change the interval at which this component checks Redis for interesting flights, adjust the value of `QUERY_INTERVAL` in `.env` to be the number of milliseconds you want to use.
 The default is 30,000 (30 seconds).
+To change the default stream data retention period (from an hour - 3600 seconds), edit the value in `STREAM_RETENTION_PERIOD` to be the number of seconds you want to use.

 By default, this component checks for flights within a 20,000 metre radius of a latitude/longitude point in central Nottingham, England.
 If you want to change these values, edit `POSITION_RADIUS`, `POSITION_LATITUDE` and `POSITION_LONGITUDE` in `.env` and save your changes.